mborgerson/wiki-export/wiki/AV_Cables.md

 The region only identifies which territory the cable was originally available / intended for.
-The kernel still might support other video-standards (PAL / NTSC / SECAM) using the same cable.
+The kernel still might support other video-standards (NTSC / PAL / SECAM) using the same cable.

 Related links
 -------------